 We understand it.
 We understand this parable.
 We know that God is in everyone, cares for everyone, is trying to achieve peace and happiness and joy through us for everyone.

-My final comment now is this: you notice, this is a very special parable and the beginning of the parable has been Jesus speaking of the new way and the new world which is, “If you come with me, I will make you fishers of men.
-If you come with me, I will teach you how to love as I love, how to care as I care, and how to change this world as my Son on the cross died.”
+My final comment now is this: you notice this is a very special parable and the beginning of the parable has been Jesus speaking of the new way and the new world which is, “If you come with me, I will make you fishers of men.
+If you come with me, I will teach you how to love as I love, how to care as I care, and how to change this world as I change this world.”